maxkohlbrenner/maximal-empty-spheres/README.md

 - a demo cpp script that uses the CGAL implementation (currently experimental).

 For instructions on how to build the cpp version see the Readme in the cgal/ folder.

+An example for the application of both versions can be found in the `3D Reconstruction.ipynb` notebook.